Nazmul7989/laravel-facebook-post/README.md

 8. If you want to make this token as long lived, you need to go [Access Token Debugger](https://developers.facebook.com/tools/debug/accesstoken/).
 Insert the access  token and click on the `Debug` button.
 Then it will show token information.
 Scroll down and you will see `Extend Access Token`.
 Click on this button and it will generate long lived access token.Then copy the access token and use this as `FACEBOOK_ACCESS_TOKEN`

+### Note:
+If you want to generate never expiry access token, you need to follow this step:

+- Please open an api testing tool like Postman and send a get request by using this url `https://graph.facebook.com/v19.0/{app-scoped-user-id}/accounts?access_token={long-lived-user-access-token}.
+If you want to generate user access token instead of page access token, just select user access token form from `User or Page` section that i have mentioned in step 5.
+- Extend this user access token as like as page access token extend method that i have mentioned in step 8.
+- Then debug this `long-lived-user-access-token` and you will get `app-scoped-user-id` from this debug information.
+- Finally send get request through this url `https://graph.facebook.com/v19.0/{app-scoped-user-id}/accounts?access_token={long-lived-user-access-token}`.
+You will get never expiry page access token from this request and use this access token as `FACEBOOK_ACCESS_TOKEN`

 ## Usage

 ### Get All posts